gillian-guide/gillian-guide.github.io/docs/Drag-and-Drop-Archive.en.md

 	Download the archive and then simply extract the contents into your game folder.
 After installation, go through [additional optimisation](Additional-Optimisation.md).
 	!!! warning
-		The archive must be installed on-top of a clean, unmodded Complete Edition install downloaded from :material-steam:[Steam](https://store.steampowered.com/app/12210/).
+		The archive must be installed on-top of a clean, unmodded :material-steam:[Steam](https://store.steampowered.com/app/12210/) Complete Edition install.
 Any other way to install it will not be supported.

 		In addition to that, I won't support any extra modifications to the files other than already listed instructions.
 	??? info "Updating"